It’s been a roller coaster year for Theranos, a startup once heralded as a revolutionary blood-testing company.

 What are the biggest pitching mistakes brands make?

 That’s a great question.
 (Can you tell that I’m using the old interviewee stalling trick?)
 Ok, now that I’ve had a chance to formulate an answer, let me offer some great tips.

 - Read: As a PR professional, I have run into practitioners who pitch and pitch, but never take the time to read what the journalist has written in the past.
 Get to know them, their beat, their outlet and their interests.

 - Relate: Be a human being.
 Take the time to make a connection with a writer or editor and learn something about them.
 Take them to coffee.
 Talk to them even when you’re not trying to pitch them.
 After all, it’s all about relationships.

 Rapid Fire Round

-3. The thing that gets me up in the morning is…curiosity…I am always interested in what every new day brings.
+3. The thing that gets me up in the morning is…crickets. (the sound of my alarm)

 You too can be a headline maker.